MTC History

 MTC receives a major grant from The Andrew W. Mellon Foundation to provide increased compensation to artists, which enables the theatre to raise fees by an average of 34% over two years.

-World Premiere of Psychopathia Sexualis by John Patrick Shanley with Andrew McCarthy and Edward Herrmann, directed by Daniel Sullivan.
+World premiere of Psychopathia Sexualis by John Patrick Shanley with Andrew McCarthy and Edward Herrmann, directed by Daniel Sullivan.

-World Premiere of Sam Shepard’s Eyes for Consuela with David Strathairn.
+World premiere of Sam Shepard’s Eyes for Consuela with David Strathairn.

-Seeking the Genesis by Kia Corthron, one of MTC’s first Playwriting Fellows.
+New York premiere of Seeking the Genesis by Kia Corthron, one of MTC’s first Playwriting Fellows.

 1998